NicoloCavalli95horses/KMS-web-testing/content/01 Notes/CSRF (cross-site request forgery).md

 - stored CSRF are not detectable in this way (e.g., CSRF that leverage on a stored XSS and that are lunched each time a user lands to a specific part of an application)

 Other client-side protections from [[(Maes, Heyman, et al., 2009)]]:
-- browser extensions: RequestPolicy, Browser-Enforced Authenticity Protection (BEAP), CSRF Protector, SOMA
+- browser extensions and content policies: RequestPolicy, Browser-Enforced Authenticity Protection (BEAP), CSRF Protector, SOMA[^3]
 - client-side proxy: RequestRodeo

 Usually these countermeasures monitor outgoing requests and incoming responses, and filter out implicit authentication or block cross-domain requests.
 Cons: